KorucuTech/kai/README.md

 <img src="img/image5.png" width="500" >

-Agent decides if it needs to use a tool complete a TASK.
+Agent decides if it needs to use a tool to complete a TASK.
 Here is a TOOL definition.

 <img src="img/image6.png" width="500" >

-And here is the CREW that has only one AGENT that worked on the answer.
+And here is the very simple CREW that has only one AGENT that worked on the answer.

 <img src="img/image4.png" width="500" >